spiritomtom/Petko-Dapchev-Credit/README.md

 3. **Run the start-api.bat file and the Swagger page of the api should be displayed along with the console:**

+4. **On startup your database should be created and an administrator user will be seeded to use for approving the credit requests:**

 ## Usage
 ### Endpoints
 1. **Submit a Credit Request**